jayyski/Phonebook/README.md

 ## About Application

 This is a phonebook application, it allows users to create, save, and delete multiple users information.
 It is also connected to a sql database where this information is stored and validated for duplicates.
+It is also connected to a mailserver and allows the user to send custom email messages to users already created.